Combined list and expression of intent form

 No entry (blank): Organisations which have no entry beside their name in the status column are either in the process of applying for charity registration, have an application in progress or have not yet been called forward.

-The ‘List’ column has details of whether an organisation is deemed or non-deemed.
-For information on what is meant by the term “deemed charity” please click here.
+The ‘List’ column has details of whether an organisation was deemed at 18 August 2013 or is considered as an expression of intent.
+For information on what is meant by the term ‘deemed charity’ and ‘expression of intent’ please click here.
 In order to speed up access to the combined list, from 30 May 2017 this list ceased to contain the names of charities that had been registered by the Commission.

 Registered charities can be found on the register of charities here.